ephread/inkgd/docs/source/advanced/editor_plugin/ink_panel.rst

 previous lines.

 The previewer automatically unfolds the story until it encounters a branch.
-When input in required, choices are displayed on the right side as buttons.
+When input in required, choices are displayed on the right side of the panel.

 .. image:: img/ink_panel/ink_panel_preview_playing.png
     :align: center